dgrady23/pybot1/README.md

 # pybot1
 #This is my discord bot i made in python
-#when it is done it shoudl have a pollihg function
+#when it is done it should have a polling function